bigdatagenomics/adam/docs/source/50_cli.md

       given consensus/reference pair is a sufficient improvement over the original reference realignments.
 This option sets that improvement weight.
       Defaults to 5.0.
+* Base quality binning: If the `-bin_quality_scores` option is passed, the quality scores attached to the reads will be rewritten into bins.
+This option takes a semicolon (`;`) delimited list, where each element describes a bin.
+The description for a bin is three integers: the bottom of the bin, the top of the bin, and the value to assign to bases in the bin.
+E.g., given the description `0,20,10:20,50,30`, all quality scores between 0--19 will be rewritten to 10, and all quality scores between 20--49 will be rewritten to 30.
 * `mismatchingPositions` tagging options: We can recompute the `mismatchingPositions` field of an AlignmentRecord (SAM "MD" tag) with the `-add_md_tags` flag.
 This flag takes a path to a reference file in either